baygeldin/tantiny/README.md

     $ gem install tantiny

 You don't **have to** have Rust installed on your system since Tantiny will try to download the pre-compiled binaries hosted on GitHub releases during the installation.
 However, if no pre-compiled binaries were found for your system (which is a combination of platform, architecture, and Ruby version) you will need to [install Rust](https://www.rust-lang.org/tools/install) first.

+⚠️ **IMPORTANT** ⚠️

+Please, make sure to specify the minor version when declaring dependency on `tantiny`.
+The API is a subject to change, and until it reaches `1.0.0` a bump in the minor version will most likely signify a breaking change.

 ## Defining the index